Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

 artifacts: Everything that Velociraptor collects is just a VQL Artifact.

-We like to think of triage as simply captuing machine state - where the state may be bulk files (like the `$MFT` or registry hives) or any other volatile data, such as process information, network connections etc.
+We like to think of triage as simply capturing machine state - where the state may be bulk files (like the `$MFT` or registry hives) or any other volatile data, such as process information, network connections etc.